 1938 SS Jaguar 100 2½ Litre ERB 290

 This SS Jaguar 100 has had a fairly busy life.
-It was built on 20 January 1938, the 29th 2½ litre one made and despatched on the 4th February.
-Originally painted in black with brown interior it was raced on a variety of occasions throughout 1939 by its second owner:
+It was built on 20 January 1938 and despatched on 4 February.
+It was raced on a variety of occasions throughout 1939 by its second owner:

 - Saturday 22 April – SS Car Club Buxton Trial and Rally